tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 **Event Consequence:** Degree of damage or loss from a failure **Safety:** Judgement of risk acceptability for the system, it is based on avoidance of risk **Qualitative Risk Analysis:** Potential loss is qualitatively estimated using linguistic scales, Low, Medium, High.
 A risk matrix is formed to categorize the level of the risk in form of frequency/likelihood of losses versus potential magnitude (amount) of losses in qualitative scales
-**Quantitative Risk Analysis:** The quantitative risk analysis attempt to estimate the risk in form of probability (
+**Quantitative Risk Analysis:** The quantitative risk analysis attempt to estimate the risk in form of probability/frequency of a loss.

+### Assessment
+1. What can go wrong? : identifies the set of undesirable (e.g., incident) scenarios.
+2. What is the likelihood that it will go wrong? -Determine the probability or chances or frequencies of these scenarios.
+3. What are the consequences if it does go wrong?-Estimates the magnitude of potential losses.